COVID-19 information for students, agents and the international education sector

 - For any other information that your tertiary education provider is unable to help with, call the Tertiary Education Commission on 0800 123 797.

-Entering New Zealand
+New Zealand border

 Repatriation travel for international students